UK Property Tax Guide

 1. Stamp Duty Land Tax(SDLT) (Transfer Fee)

 The Stamp Duty Land Tax (SDLT) is payable on all property purchases, except for those that fall below the threshold, in which case specified tax reliefs apply.
-The tax rate depends on different factors as well as the purchase price.
-To find out more you can go to the UK Residential Stamp Duty Calculator online and check.

 2. Income Tax

 Income tax is chargeable on rental income from a property owned in the UK, however, each individual is allowed a threshold of £11,850 which is tax free.
 Income tax is chargeable on rental income regardless of the residence or domicile position of the investor.